open-organization/open-org-it-culture/README.md

 You can contribute by:

-* Reviewing the book's table of contents and pitching a contribution
+* Reviewing the book's [table of contents](https://github.com/open-organization-ambassadors/open-org-it-culture/blob/master/open_org_it_culture_toc.md) and pitching a contribution
 * Pointing potential authors to this project
-* Addressing an outstanding issue flagged in this repository
+* Addressing an [outstanding issue](https://github.com/open-organization-ambassadors/open-org-it-culture/issues) flagged in this repository
-* Reviewing page proofs and heling eliminate errors
+* Reviewing page proofs in this repository and recording errors
-* Reviewing page proofs and developing end-of-chapter discussion questions and summary statements
+* Reviewing page proofs in this repository and developing end-of-chapter discussion questions and summary statements
 * Suggesting a title for the book

 ## Project timeline

-March 20 - Announce project publicly
+March 20—Announce project publicly
-March 28 - Finalized table of content and author roster published
+March 28—Finalized table of content and author roster published
-March 30 - Final book outline complete
+March 30—Final book outline complete
-April 7 - All chapter drafts due to Opensource.com team
+April 7—All chapter drafts due to Opensource.com team
-April 15 - Drafts returned to authors for revision
+April 15—Drafts returned to authors for revision
-May 1 - Final copy editing and production (layout/design) begins
+May 1—Final copy editing and production (layout/design) begins
-May 25 - Project soft launch
+May 25—Project soft launch
-June 1 - Project release
+June 1—Project release